wallarm/product-documentation/docs/latest/updating-migrating/nginx-modules.md

     ```

 1. Open the Wallarm Console → **Events** section in the [US Cloud](https://us1.my.wallarm.com/search) or [EU Cloud](https://my.wallarm.com/search) and ensure attacks are displayed in the list.
-1. As soon as your Cloud stored data (rules, IP lists) is synchronized to the new node, perform the next steps.
+1. As soon as your Cloud stored data (rules, IP lists) is synchronized to the new node, perform some test attacks to make sure your rules work as expected.

-1. In the **Events** section, make sure the node behaves as the old one did.
-1. Perform some test attacks to make sure your rules work as expected.
+### Step 9: Configure sending traffic to Wallarm node

+Depending on the deployment approach being used, perform the following settings:

+=== "In-line"
+    Update targets of your load balancer to send traffic to the Wallarm instance.
+For details, please refer to the documentation on your load balancer.

+    Before full redirecting of the traffic to the new node, it is recommended to first redirect it partially and check that the new node behaves as expected.

+=== "Out-of-Band"
+    Configure your web or proxy server (e.g. NGINX, Envoy) to mirror incoming traffic to the Wallarm node.
+For configuration details, we recommend to refer to your web or proxy server documentation.

+    Inside the [link][web-server-mirroring-examples], you will find the example configuration for the most popular of web and proxy servers (NGINX, Traefik, Envoy).

 ### Step 10: Remove old node